BBVA/mist/content/_includes/funcs_incl.md

 - fname - string with the name of the function
 - *p - parameters for the function

+## request

+Make an http request

+### Parameters
+- url - string with target url including protocol.
+Ex: https://example.com
+- params - dictionary containing query params
+- headers - dictionary containing request headers
+- method - string with http method: "get" (default), "post", "put", "delete", "options", "head"
+- verify - boolean to deactivate SSL verification.
+Defualt is active ("True")
+- content - bytes data for send binary data with post or put method
+- data - dictionary for send form encoded data with post or put method
+- json - dictionary for send json encoded data with post or put method

+NOTE: do not mix content, data and json parameters.

+### Return a dictoraty
+- text - string with the response body (if it is text)
+- json - dictionary with the response body (if it is json)
+- content - bytes with the response body (if it is binary)
+- status_code - int
+- headers - headers dictionary

+NOTE: More info here: https://www.python-httpx.org/api/#response

 ## searchInJSON

 Finds all the matches of the `JSONpath` expresion in a JSON document.